Mandatory Student/ Parent Meeting Annually in Church

 Registration begins in the summer.
 Print and complete the registration form, attach fees and either mail or drop the form by the Parish Office, 2319 Johnston St, Lafayette, LA 70503.

-The Holy Father speaks to Children:
+The Holy Father spoke to Children:

 Your First Holy Communion